Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 The new NYLS Advocacy Program will offer students interested in litigation the opportunity to earn an Advocacy Certificate in Civil, Criminal or Appellate Advocacy.
 This program will offer students guidance about how to combine skills courses with writing and doctrinal courses to develop proficiency in an area of litigation.

-NYLS has also joined the new Pro Bono Scholars Program, initiated by New York State’s Chief Judge Lippmann.
-This is not literally a “multi-course” program, but it is similarly ambitious in its scope.
-In this program, students can take the bar examination in February of their third year, and then go on to do 12 weeks of full-time pro bono work in the remainder of the spring semester, while taking part in a three-credit accompanying class.
+The Pro Bono Scholars Program, initiated by New York State’s former Chief Judge Lippmann, is not literally a “multi-course” program, but it is similarly ambitious in its scope.
+In this program, students can take the bar examination in February of their third year, and then go on to do 12 weeks of full-time pro bono work in the remainder of the spring semester, while taking part in a two-credit accompanying class.

 It’s important to add that NYLS’ academic Centers all have coordinated course programs of their own – and that these programs generally include skills courses, either on a required or elective basis.
 Legal practice requires both doctrinal knowledge and practice know-how, and you may find it very helpful to follow the courses of study provided by the Centers.